 North of Amsterdam, Alkmaar is home to one of the most successful Dutch sides in recent years.
-Alkmaar Zaanstreek, AZ to all, have qualified for Europe every season but one since 2009 – when they won the title.
+Alkmaar Zaanstreek, AZ to all, have qualified for Europe every season but two since 2009 – when they won the title.

 All would point to Alkmaar being one of Holland’s historic football hubs.
 But AZ are a modern phenomenon – as the club’s former title of AZ ’67 indicates, a reference to the year of its formation.
 Before AZ ’67 there was Alkmaar ’54, and before Alkmaar ’54 there was… a modest local amateur scene.

 The real football hub was Koog aan de Zaan, in the industrial district of Zaanstreek, just over the North Sea Canal from Amsterdam.
 It was here that the Kooger Football Club (KFC) was formed in 1910.

 With the Molenaar brothers Cees and Klaas as youth players waiting in the wings, KFC were a decent side by the 1930s, capable of challenging Ajax for the national title.
 In the deciding game of the 1933-34 season, KFC lost to what they perceived as a biased refereeing decision.
 In the crowd that day, the Molenaars swore to avenge the slight and make KFC champions one day.
 (There was little they could do about KFC’s Dutch Cup final defeat to Roermond, 4-2, two years later.)